 - Must meet the requirements of the District Council's Taxi Licensing policy - Click the following link to view. https://www.derbyshiredales.gov.uk/images/documents/T/Taxi_Licensing_Policy.pdf [PDF 1.2 MB]

 Maximum Age of Vehicles

-It is the district council's policy to licence vehicles that are under 10 years old.
+It is the District Council's policy to only licence vehicles that are under 10 years old.

 One exception to this is the purpose built London style taxis, which will be allowed up until eleven years of age.
 The age of the vehicle will be determined by the period of registration. .
 If you are in doubt or need clarification regarding the maximum age limit allowed then please contact us.

-- Application form for a new Hackney Carriage/Private Hire Vehicle licence are available to download at the bottom of this page.
+- Application forms for a new Hackney Carriage/Private Hire Vehicle licence are available to download at the bottom of this page.